lovett/calendar/README.md

 </cal-event>
 ```

-Although `cal-event` is a custom tag, it works like a standard HTML tag.
-You can give it CSS classes or inline styles to jazz up the presentation.
-There's also a special `data-icon` attribute that can be used to set a custom Emoji or SVG symbol id as the icon for an event.
-If using SVG symbols, they add them to the page in a `<defs>` tag as per usual.
+Although `cal-event` is a custom tag, it can take a class or style attribute like anything else.
+There's also a special `data-icon` attribute that can be used to set a custom Emoji or SVG symbol id (if available from a `defs` tag) as the icon for an event.

+For multi-day events that run through weekends, set `data-skip-weekend` to hide the weekend occurrences and resume the following Monday.

 ## Repetition
 When a `cal-event` tag has a `data-repeat` attribute, it will show up multiple times according to whatever cadence you set.